tldr-pages/tldr/pages/linux/updatedb.md

 # updatedb

-> Creates or updates the database used by locate

-> It usually runs daily by cron to update the default database
+> Creates or updates the database used by locate.
+It usually runs daily by cron.

 - Refreshes database content - required if you added new files since last time `updatedb` ran: